 Income-Based Repayment Plans

-If you don’t qualify for Public Service Loan Forgiveness, you may also choose to pursue an income-based repayment plan.
-These types of plans set a monthly payment as a percentage of your income.
-Income-based repayment may be a good fit for entry-level engineers who are still working toward higher salaries.
+If you don’t qualify for PSLF, you may also choose to pursue an income-based repayment plan.
+This type of plan sets a monthly payment as a percentage of your income.
+Income-based repayment may be a good fit for entry-level engineers still working toward higher salaries.

 - Pay-as-You-Earn (PAYE): PAYE plans are based on a percentage of your adjusted gross income and family size.
-They are available to individuals who borrowed after 10/1/2007, or those who received eligible Direct Loan disbursements after 10/1/2011.
+This plan will be phased out over the next three years.

 - Income-Based Repayment (IBR): IBR plans require you to be experiencing financial hardship.
 If you qualify, they are based on a percentage of your adjusted gross income and family size.